P-Gill97/Group6/readme.md

 ### 2.1  Product Perspective
 A Metrics program with a GUI interface that will allow you to download a repository from GitHub and view various metrics on all the total java and C files in the repository.
 ### 2.2 Product Functions
-Once the GUI is called it wil prompt user to select two options "Add repo" and "List repos"
+Once the GUI is called it wil prompt user to select two options "Add repo" and "List repos".
+Add repo takes in a URL from Github and runs the actual Metric analysis.
+List repos gives you back a list of all the previous read repos with the totals for each metrics.
 ### 2.3 User Characteristics
  The user should know basic computed skills like copy and paste.
 Some knowledge of github is also needed.
 ### 2.4 General Constraints